 But putting others first came at a cost.
 Marianna realised that constantly sacrificing her own needs left her feeling depleted and unfulfilled.
 “Even though it looked like, on the outside, that I was doing something loving, I wasn’t giving myself the love that my body, mind, soul and heart were calling for.”

-The turning point came when a mentor challenged Marianna to “be completely selfish” for a period—despite how it made her feel.
+The turning point came when a mentor challenged Marianna to “be completely selfish” for a period, despite how it made her feel.
 Through this practice, she discovered that the discomfort was not only survivable but transformative: “If we just lean into it and take those risks and we do something that might feel uncomfortable, in the end, it replenishes us, and it does feel very loving, but it’s not always going to feel that way at first.”

 How to Put Yourself First

-Marianna offers these practical methods for leaning into the discomfort and moving towards self love.
+These are Marianna’s tips for leaning into the discomfort and moving towards self love.

-- Create a Morning Ritual of Stillness
+- Create a Morning Ritual

 Being True to You